Elizabeth Báthory in popular culture: Toys

 Rasputin and Vlad the Impaler.
 Báthory is depicted bathing in blood while the heads of some of her victims are impaled in a candelabrum.
 Bathory was also made as a doll in the Living Dead Dolls series.

-The card game Evil Baby Orphanage includes Lady Báthory as a character; she is shown in a bathtub with pink water.

 In the board game The Harbingers, which is part of the Atmosfear series of interactive video board games, Elizabeth Bathory was one of the six playable harbingers in the game, portrayed as a vampiress.
 Prior to that, she had her own added expansion set to the first Atmosfear game; Nightmare.

+In the card game Sentinels of the Multiverse, Blood Countess Bathory is the leader of the Court of Blood, a playable "Environment" deck.
+She is periodically featured in the storytelling podcast based on the game, The Letters Page.